KatieKrupczak/GDPRbench-mongo/README.md

 - scripts/stop-mongo.sh (NEW): Closes down MongoDB.
 - configs/mongod-nolog.yaml (NEW): Config file for MongoDB without audit logging.
 - configs/mongod-log.yaml (NEW): Config file for MongoDB with audit logging.
+- results/ (NEW): Folder containing snapshots and CSV-formatted output, and an Excel file used for plotting the final results

 ## Code Attribution